-At this point the robbers have a mammoth vehicle that is pretty dang hard to hide and so swapping registration plates and implementing logistics planning they swiftly unload the truck in a nearby hideout and dump the vehicle elsewhere.
+At this point the robbers have a mammoth vehicle that is pretty dang hard to hide and so by swapping registration plates and implementing logistics planning, they swiftly unload the truck in a nearby hideout and dump the vehicle elsewhere.

 Unfortunately, in Rio de Janeiro many of the storage warehouses are located close to favelas that have been linked to gangs that carry out these assaults.
 The chain reaction continues as “receptors” scurry out of the wormholes, buying the stolen stash to sell it on stalls in the city, street, inside the metro and bus anywhere they can to be honest.
 It can be just 3 hours later that Mrs Fulano’s cheese and the chocolate are going into the pockets of consumers, surprised by the “abnormally low price, with all this inflation that’s going on in the supermarkets.”

 Some Figures on Cargo Theft in Brazil

 - Brazil is 12th most dangerous country IN THE WORLD for cargo transportation.